ManuelMebrat/TELCO-CHURNING/README.md

 ![image](https://github.com/user-attachments/assets/89264236-b8cb-4f1b-91cf-46473b33c1cc)

 • Out of 1,869 customers who churned, an alarming 55.49% left within the first 12 months.
-This highlights the critical importance of the early customer experience, so **What is making them stay?**
+This highlights the critical importance of the early customer experience, making me question two things:
+1.**What is making them stay?**
+2. WHAT IS MAKING THEM LEFT EDITTTT

 ## 1. Relationships